Circuit Board – An Overview

 Next step is to run Design for Manufacture (DFM) check before circuit boards fabrication starts.
 This is to avoid any discrepancies in design.
 After this, a photo film is made to image the PCB using a laser printer/plotter.
 Different layers of the PCB photo film are aligned by punching precise registration holes in each sheet of film.
 The film is created to help in creating a figure of copper path.

 Step 17: Final inspection and packing

-and precision are the most important precautions to be followed in PCB design and manufacturing
+PCB design process is a requirement driven and highly customizable process enables us to produce specific circuit function whether complex or simple.
+Cleanliness and precision are the most important precautions to be followed in PCB design and manufacturing